cruzdb/cruzdb/README.md

-CruzDB is part of an ecosystem that includes ZLog (https://github.com/noahdesu/zlog).
-We are in the process of separating the two projects and migrating both under the umbrella of the https://github.com/cruzdb organization.
-Links and other things may temporarily be out-of-date.
+We are in the process of separating CruzDB from the ZLog project (https://github.com/cruzdb/zlog), migrating both under the umbrella of the https://github.com/cruzdb organization.
+Links, documentation, and other things may temporarily be out-of-date.

 A little background: